rubipreethi-official/Neuropath-AI/B-Neuro/AI-Neuro/README.md

 # Neuropath-AI
-A career guide that can map passion, skill,scholarships,best institutions and course
+A career guide that can map passion, skill,scholarships,best institutions and course with chat support and a personalized level analyser and roadmap generation with Agentic AI.
 # 🧠 NeuroPath

 ### *Your Intelligent Career Compass for a Brighter Future*